 (1) Your body is dead because of sin, but the Spirit (of Christ) is your (eternal) life [zoe] because of (Christ's) righteousness.

-the one who raised Christ from the dead will also quicken [zōopoiéō] your mortal bodies through his Spirit who lives in you."
+(2) Moreover, if the Spirit of the one who raised Jesus from the dead dwells in you, the one who raised Christ from the dead will also quicken [zōopoiéō] your mortal bodies through his Spirit who lives in you."
 (Romans 8:10-11).

 Imagine you're the Titanic, which has struck an Iceberg, causing a gaping hole.
 The hole represents your own sinful thoughts and desires, the lies you've told, and the amount of times you have broken one of the ten commandments, and any other sin you may have committed.

 Jesus said, "No one has ascended up to Heaven except He who came down from Heaven, the Son of man who is in Heaven.
-But even as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up, so that whosoever believes in Him should not perish, but have everlasting life.
+But even as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up, so that whosoever believes in Him should not perish, but have everlasting life";

-For God so loved the world that He gave His only-begotten Son, that whoever believes in Him should not perish but have everlasting life.
+"For God so loved the world that He gave His only-begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but so that the world might be saved through Him."
 (John 3:13-16).

 So when Paul wrote, "O wretched man that I am! who shall deliver me from the body of this death?", he immediately answered his own question: